SummerTree/shaper/src/FeaturesPlugin/doc/splitFeature.rst

    **Split operation**

-- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut and splitted by tool objects.
+- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut and split by tool objects.
 - **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will cut and split the main objects.
 Construction planes may be selected too.
 - **Fuzzy Parameter** defines the additional tolerance value used to eliminate tiny results.
 - **See preview** button shows a result of the operation.